 Nahal Tavor is one of the best hiking streams in the lower Galilee, flowing from the slopes of Mount Tabor eastward toward the Jordan Valley.
 The trail passes through basalt gorges, natural pools, and a landscape that shifts from Mediterranean woodland to semi-arid steppe within a few kilometers.
 In winter and spring, the stream flows strongly and the pools fill, making it one of the most popular hiking trails in northern Israel.

 The most dramatic section of the trail is the basalt gorge, where the stream has carved a narrow channel through dark volcanic rock.
 The gorge walls rise on either side, and the trail follows the stream bed through pools and over boulders.
 In the wet season, some sections require wading, which is part of the fun.
 The basalt formations along the gorge are impressive, with columnar structures similar to those at Nahal Meshushim on the Golan.
+Along the way, you may spot kingfishers darting over the water, rock hyraxes sunning on ledges, and various wildflowers that cling to crevices in the basalt.
+The gorge feels surprisingly remote given its proximity to the villages and agricultural fields of the lower Galilee.

 The Waterfall

 A seasonal waterfall near the upper section of the trail is a highlight during the rainy months.
 The waterfall drops into a pool surrounded by ferns and overhanging trees, creating a scene that feels remarkably lush for the lower Galilee.
+After heavy rains, the waterfall becomes a powerful cascade and the pool below deepens enough for a refreshing dip.
+Even outside the peak rainy season, the area around the waterfall retains moisture and greenery longer than the surrounding hillsides, making it a pleasant rest stop on the hike.

 Practical Notes

 The full trail is about 8 kilometers and takes 4-5 hours.
 A shorter loop covering the gorge and pools takes about 2-3 hours.
 The trail is best hiked between November and April when water is flowing.
 Summer hiking is possible but less rewarding without the pools.
+Sturdy footwear with good grip is recommended, as the wet basalt can be slippery.
+Parking is available at the trailhead near Kfar Kish, and the trail is marked by the Israel Trail markers for part of its route.
+Bring plenty of water and sun protection, as shade is limited outside the gorge itself.

 Visit with Hoshen Tours